Max Patch on the Appalachian Trail

 Nearby adventures on the AT

 East of Max Patch, the Appalachian Trail hikes through Hot Springs, a small mountain town that’s nestled on the banks of the scenic French Broad River.
-Hike a short, moderate 2 miler through town, along the river’s banks, and to the summit of Lovers Leap, a rocky precipice that offers beautiful views of the French Broad and the town of Hot Springs.
+Hike a short two-mile adventure through town and along the river’s banks, and to the summit of Lovers Leap, a rocky precipice that offers beautiful views of the French Broad and the town of Hot Springs.